 As we look to the future, there is real opportunity for heads of FX to take stock and consider adjustments to their technology strategy.

-In a recently published paper by Integral it was identified upgrading technology can have a profound effect on the FX business – showing a reduction in costs by improving operational efficiency and increasing market share by competing more effectively.
+In a 2019 published paper by Integral it was identified upgrading technology can have a profound effect on the FX business – showing a reduction in costs by improving operational efficiency and increasing market share by competing more effectively.

 For too long, banks have relied on legacy systems to manage their workflow, opening the potential for unnecessary complexity and the real-concern of exposure to technology and business risk.
 Ensuring the right tech stack is selected requires a fresh outlook if banks are to harbor hopes of capturing optimal flow when volatility returns.